 - Textbook and supplemental reading materials

 - Recorded mini-lectures accompanied by PowerPoint documents

 - Links to videos and websites

 - Link to discussion instructions

 - Link to assignment instructions

-- Link to quiz

 Discussions

 The discussions tool will be used for students to post questions regarding class content or requirements.
 Students can post questions at any time for a response from the instructor or classmates.